v2south/BinBayes/README.md

 * <strong>post_summary</strong> is an mcmc list containing samples from the posterior distribution for all components of the fitted model.

 ## How to use BinBayes.R
-The function BinBayes.R can be downloaed from [here](https://github.com/v2south/BinBayes/blob/master/BinBayes.R).
+The function BinBayes.R can be downloaded from [here](https://github.com/v2south/BinBayes/blob/master/BinBayes.R).
 To get start, Let's set up the path that we save BinBayes.R and all the datasets.
 For example:
 ```
 > # Path is the file directory where you save the BinBayes.R
 > path <- "/Users/Yin/Dropbox/Bayes Factor/BinBayes.R"